Red Wedding is the name settled

 as would not bring a wince to the face of even the most traditional

-of folk club regulars, will also carry on the great Blyth tradition
+of folk club regulars, also carried on the great Blyth tradition

-of being as outspoken and opinionated as its members deem necessary.
+of being as outspoken and opinionated as its members deemed necessary.

 What folk music did next has happened.
-This is what it's going to
+This was what it did after that.

 TOP